 Is it food-grade plastic?
 Usually it is described as such.
 It helps when product descriptions clearly state the case.

 Is it BPA free?
 This is not always stated.
 It is also not a safe assumption that the plastics are BPA free.
 For some tea drinkers, the presence of BPA is a serious consideration.
+The Adagio ingenuiTEA teapot shown above is made from TRITAN, a BPA-free food grade plastic.

 Will the plastic absorb odors?
 I have personally experienced food safe plastics that absorbed tea aromas and took months of daily use before the odor disappeared.
 This is especially an issue if you drink teas with added flavors or highly fragrant ingredients.